 - View Rendered Source: You know you can view the source of any page in Chrome by right-clicking and choosing “View page source.”
 That’s the source code the server sends, though, not what your browser renders.
 Use this extension to view the rendered source code for any page, with differences between the server source and rendered source highlighted for easy analysis.

 - Wappalyzer Technology Profiler: Identify tens of different technologies used on any webpage with Wappalyzer, including the content management system, shopping cart, analytics, programming languages, blog software, ads, and more.

-- Fast Copy Links: Now, it’s easy to select multiple links and copy them all for pasting.
-Just highlight multiple links, right-click on the selected links, choose “Copy links,” and the Fast Copy Links extension will copy the links to your clipboard.
+- Quick Copy URL: Now, it’s easy to select multiple links and copy them all for pasting.
+Just highlight multiple links, right-click on the selected links, choose “Copy links,” and the Quick Copy URL extension will copy the links to your clipboard.

 - Copy Link: Sometimes, you just need the anchor text of the links, not the URL.
 In that case, Copy Link does this one small thing very well.
 Right-click on “Copy link text” in the context menu, and the Copy Link extension will add the anchor text to your clipboard so you can paste it anywhere you need to.

 These lifehack Chrome extensions may not be focused on SEO, but I couldn’t do my job without them.
 Many of them I use even more frequently than the SEO extensions.